Using iterated local alignment to aggregate trajectory data into a traffic flow map: Local alignment of route segments for flow aggregation

+We represent the output of a map matching algorithm $M$ from a trajectory $G$ as $M(G) = \{\bbm_1, \dots, \bbm_{n_M}\}$ which is a connected sequence of $n_M$ edges, i.e. a linestring geometry.
+In comparison to a trajectory $G$, all boundary points of the edges of a map matched route $M(G)$ are aligned to the road network.
 There is a large body of research on this difficult problem of map matching.
 We focus on the popular class of Hidden Markov Models (HMM) map matching algorithms.
 HMM methods iteratively build the map matched route by selecting the most likely next segment to connect to the current route using a probabilistic model.
 According to a review of map matching algorithms \citep{chao2020}, HMM is a state-transition method.
-The other three classes are similarity, candidate-evolving and scoring methods.
-Further details of alternative map matching algorithms are found in \cite{quddus2007,chao2020}.
-We leave this discussion here since the improvements offered by our proposed methods are valid for any map matching algorithm, and concentrate on HMM map matching due to its accuracy and computational efficiency.
+The other three classes are similarity, candidate-evolving, and scoring methods.
+Further details of these alternatives are found in \cite{quddus2007,chao2020}.
+We leave this discussion here since our proposed methods are valid for any map matching algorithm, and concentrate on HMM map matching due to its accuracy and computational efficiency.
 Even if we restrict ourselves to HMM algorithms on the OSM road network, there are many off-the-shelf map matching APIs available.
 We focus on the Valhalla routing engine (\url{https://valhalla.github.io/valhalla}), which includes its highly recommended map matching API \citep{saki2022}.

-Figure~\ref{fig:traj2} displays the $n=1147$ map matched routes by the Valhalla map matching API.
-We discard 36 trajectories (3.04\%) from our original data set of 1183 trajectories.
-In Figure~\ref{fig:traj2}(a), the map matched routes (blue lines) overall are well-aligned to the road network.
-For the orange map matched route, all its segments are aligned to the road network, whereas the purple route appears to be displaced by several metres from the road centreline.
-The measurement and sampling errors of the map matched routes $M(G)$ are reduced in comparison those for the empirical trajectories $G$, though these errors remain sizeable at the road segment level in Figure~\ref{fig:traj2}(b).
+The inputs to \code{ST\_ROUTE} are the trajectory $G$ and the map matching API $M$.
+For readability, we defer the detailed description of the algorithm (and all subsequent algorithms) to the Appendix.